Share this Post

 This is a question I often get from the athletes I coach here at Vert.run, especially the new ones who are just discovering trail running and wonder how the heck they can train for a mountain trail race while living in a flat city.

 There are many ways to replace a hill workout with another type of training, which of course won’t produce the exact same effect but which will still be very useful to build your fitness.
-Some examples include:

-• A set of hill strides or hill sprints, on a short, steep incline (as short as 60m or 200ft).
 You can run two or three sets, each one including 6 to 8 hill sprints which should be run close to your maximum speed.
 Jog or walk back down to the start of the climb after each sprint, and recover for 2 or 3 minutes after each set.

-• A stair workout.
 Often, especially if you live in a city, you’ll have the possibility to run a few floors and this might be the easiest way to get in some elevation gain if you live in a city.
-People in the building might think that you’re a bit…different, but it’ll be totally worth the effort!
-If you need to make the session harder, bound up the stairs two or three steps at a time.

-• A cross training session.
-If you have access to a gym, you can take advantage of the stair master, for example.
-If you have a bike or a stationary bike, work at low cadence and hard gear to simulate a climb: it’ll make for a great strength and intensity workout.
-You can go climbing, do a crossfit session, a HIIT or strength and conditioning workout with a PT
+If you have access to a gym, you can take advantage of the stair master.
+For example, if you have a bike or a stationary bike, work at low cadence and hard gear to simulate a climb: it’ll make for a great strength and intensity workout.

-• A core and strength workout (in the gym or at home, with or without weights.)
-This is technically not a replacement for a hill session, but something that should be included in your typical training week, all year long.
-Still worth mentioning!
+This is technically not a replacement for a hill session, but something that should be included in your typical training week all year.
+It’s still worth mentioning!

 It’s important to remember that in this age of social media where we feel like every other trail runner lives in a perfect, Alpine chalet with steep mountains right out their front door…that’s far from the reality.